mobizt/ESP-Mail-Client/README.md

 The below example will use Arduino MKR 1000 and set WiFi101 for Client.

-The examle will send message using Gmail, then you need to add Gmail server cetificate to the board using Arduino IDE's WiFi101/WiFiNINA Firmware Updater tool.
+The example will send message using Gmail, then you need to add Gmail server cetificate to the board using Arduino IDE's WiFi101/WiFiNINA Firmware Updater tool.

 ```cpp